Local limit of the random degree constrained process: Introduction

-We will prove \refT{thm:PF-eigenvalue} in \refS{subsec:branching-operator}, exploiting that $\mathcal{M}_{\underline{p}}(\hat{t})$ is a multi-type branching process.
 Note that~$\norm{B_{\hat{t}}}$ is the principal eigenvalue of $B_{\hat{t}}$.
-We will give an equivalent characterization of this eigenvalue (and the corresponding eigenfunction) in terms of a Sturm-Liouville problem (i.e., a second order linear differential differential equation with well-chosen boundary conditions), cf.\ Lemma \ref{lem:w-properties}.
-This will provide us with a new ODE-based characterization of $\hat{t}_c(\underline{p})$ that will serve as a tool in the proof of Theorem \ref{thm:tc-asymptotics}.
-We point out that our ODE-based characterization of the critical time (in terms of the MTBP) is fundamentally different from the ODE-based characterization of the critical time given in \cite[Section~3.1 ]{WW}, where $t_c$ is shown to be equal to the blow-up point of a system of differential equations that characterizes the susceptibility.
+We will give an equivalent characterization of this eigenvalue (and the corresponding eigenfunction) in terms of a Sturm--Liouville problem (i.e., a second order linear differential equation with well-chosen boundary conditions), cf.\ Lemma~\ref{lem:w-properties}.
+In Remark~\ref{rem:p1_zero} we explain why we assume $p_1=0$ (as stated in the strict Assumption~\ref{assump:degree_constraint_strict}) in this proof.
+This ODE-based characterization of $\norm{B_{\hat{t}}}$ provides us with a new characterization of $\hat{t}_c(\underline{p})$ that will serve as a tool in the proof of our results about the asymptotics of $\hat{t}_c(\underline{p})$ stated in Theorem~\ref{thm:tc-asymptotics}.

+We point out that our ODE-based characterization of the critical time (in terms of the MTBP) is fundamentally different from the ODE-based characterization of the critical time given in \cite[Section~3.1]{WW}, where $t_c$ is shown to be equal to the blow-up point of a system of differential equations that characterizes the susceptibility.